Toheeb-Ojuolape/5ive-wallet/README.md

 After an order has been submitted successfully, customers have the ability to rate the PFIs on a 5-star scale.
 This data gets fed into the Wallets Insights feature which gives users a better understanding of their preferences.
 The data is also uploaded to 5ive's Decentralized Web Node so that users continue have access to this information moving forward.

-# Other features (Built for Fun 🥳 and....ofcourse better User Experience 🙃)
+# Other features (Built for Fun 🥳 and....better User Experience 🙃)

 ## Home Screen 🏡
 - **Wallet 🪪** : The dashboard screen shows Activity balance which is the amount of **Payment Received (i.e payout)** from PFIs once orders have been completed.